Mitigating the effects of undersampling in weak lensing shear estimation with metacalibration: Mitigating aliasing bias

-One additional complication not included in the simulations is that of realistic galaxy morphologies.
+One additional complication that we only consider briefly in Appendix~\ref{app:morphology} is that of realistic galaxy morphologies.
 Star-forming galaxies that suffer more from aliasing due to their blue colour also exhibit features such as knots and spiral arms that boost the power in the high-frequency modes, thus aggravating the impact of aliasing.
-We expect our mitigation strategies to be effective regardless, but this is left for future work.
+We show in Appendix~\ref{app:morphology} that our mitigating strategies are effective for achromatic galaxies.
+We expect our mitigation strategies to be effective even in the chromatic case, but this is left for future work.

 While the true profiles of the PSFs may be different from the ones considered in the study, they are nevertheless band-limited.
 This is true in the presence of optical aberrations.
 Optical imperfections such as guiding errors or internal reflections from dichroic coating result in imperfect knowledge of the PSF, but do not affect the band-limit.
 Out-of-band wavelengths shorter than $550$\,nm increase the band-limit by a small amount.
-Nonlinear effects in real-space that are not perfectly corrected for result in a convolution in the Fourier domain, which can introduce a small amount of power at arbitrarily high spatial frequencies.
+On the other hand, non-ideal instrumental effects such as nonlinear and non-uniform pixel response in real-space that are not perfectly corrected for can mix the various frequency modes thereby introducing a small amount of power at arbitrarily high spatial frequencies.
 Furthermore, the interpolated image from a finite-size stamp of the PSF itself is not strictly band-limited.
 However, since we reconvolve the image with a perfectly band-limited PSF, these are not major concerns.

 Due to the wavelength dependence, the PSF could vary spatially within a galaxy due to the spatial variation of the SED across the galaxy, referred to as colour gradients~\citep{Voigt2012}.
 This introduces shear biases larger than what Stage IV experiments can tolerate when a spatially averaged PSF is used to deconvolve the galaxy image.
 Recently,~\cite{Er2018} showed that \metacal, by means of deconvolving with a wavelength-averaged PSF, cannot fully eliminate biases due to colour gradients, which alone happens to exceed this requirement~\citep{Semboloni2013}.
 One way around this limitation, at least for moment-based methods, is to use large weight functions that can trade colour gradient bias for noise bias, which can then be removed by \metacal\ in principle~\citep{Semboloni2013,Er2018,Kamath2020}.
 It is intriguing (and comforting) to see that both aliasing bias and colour gradient biases can be minimised by the same procedure of using a wider weight function, although for different reasons.
 The low sensitivity to PSFs in Fig.~\ref{fig:ksbm_size_psfs} indicates that not only are our strategies independent of the colour of the galaxy, but should be robust to any colour gradients in the galaxy as well.